If you are the victim of or witness to a crime, you have the responsibility to report it immediately to the police.

 - Where and when was the suspect last seen?

 - What did the suspect look like (gender, race, age, height, weight, hair color and length, clothing, facial hair, tattoos or scars)?

 - Where should the police go to meet you or to respond to this incident?

 - Be sure to include any other relevant information.

 For non-emergency assistance or for general inquiries:

 - Dial 6-1414 if on campus.

 Reporting an Incident

 - Non-emergency crime victims should call the non-emergency line, 415/476-1414, to report the crime.
 A police officer will take a written report and conduct a thorough preliminary investigation.
 A follow-up contact by the UCSF Police will be made within three business days.

-- In the event of an emergency, you should immediately telephone the UCSF Police Department by dialing 9+911 from any campus telephone or dial 911 from any pay telephone.
+- In the event of an emergency, you should immediately telephone the UCSF Police Department by dialing 911 from any campus telephone or dial 415/476-6911 from any payphone or cellular phone.